 Select the Office 365 tab and click “Create in Office 365…”.
 Then select “Shared Mailbox”:

-Yup, that’s it – within the next few seconds, the mailbox is ready.
+Yup, that’s it – within a few seconds, the mailbox is ready.

 You can then start configuring all necessary settings, like delegation, custom mail addresses, etc. (which is also possible with Easy365Manager).